Electric floor heating is used as an effective and energy efficient way to provide heat for many of the most used rooms in a home.

 If you're interested in alternative radiant heating methods, check out our Radiant Panels, which are wall-mounted and use infrared technology to provide supplemental heating.

 Yes, in most cases, a floor heating system can be effective as a primary heat source.
 However, our TempZone™ and Environ™ systems are most commonly used as a secondary heat source, providing floor-to-ceiling radiant heat to any room in your home where you desire more warmth and comfort.
+Learn more about this topic in this post.

 Vacuum Cleaner: 300 mG